cgilly2fast/plugin-adaptive-bitrate-videos/README.md

 	serverUrl: 'https://example.com' // Must be set to use plugin
 	plugins: [
     adaptiveBirateVideos({
       collections: {
         // The collection users upload source videos to 'my-collection-slug': {keepOriginal: true}
       }
-      	cloudStorage: {
-       		adapter: adapter
-      	}
     }),
     cloudStorage({ // Cloud storage plugin must come after plugin
       collections: {
         // The collection users upload source videos to 'my-collection-slug': {
             // see docs for the adapter you want to use
             adapter: adapter,
         },
         // the output collection created by the plugin 'segments': { // Required name 'segments' unless overridden in segmentsOverride
             adapter: adapter,
         },
       },
     }),
   ]
   // The rest of your config goes here